 ‘Louise Bourgeois.
 Drawing Intimacy 1939 – 2010’ invites the viewer into the artist’s private world.
 This exhibition forms a collection of highly personal memories and ideas that in turn reflect the complexity and intimacy of Bourgeois’s practice.

-The works presented span the breadth of the artist’s internationally celebrated oeuvre, from a rarely exhibited early wall relief and selection of plaster sculptures to previously unshown paintings, drawings, and multi-layered works on paper.
-Most of the etchings, enhanced by hand in watercolour and gouache, were made during the last four years of Bourgeois’s life and often feature words or phrases which evoke associations and memories of people and places she had known.
+The works presented span the breadth of the artist’s oeuvre, from a rarely exhibited early wall relief and selection of plaster sculptures to previously unseen paintings, drawings, works on paper.
+Most of the works on paper were made during the last four years of Bourgeois’s life, and often feature words or phrases which evoke associations and memories.
 The interaction of image and text crystallizes the interplay of past and present.
-An elegiac note prevails, an awareness of life’s brevity and fragility.

-This exhibition serves as a powerful metaphor for the need, as Bourgeois said, ‘For peace, a complete peace with the self, with others, and with the environment.’
-Unfolding across two galleries in Somerset, it highlights both the sensitivity and strength of Bourgeois’s singular artistic vision: ‘It is not an image I am seeking.
+Unfolding across two galleries in Somerset, ‘Drawing Intimacy 1939 – 2010’ highlights the sensitivity and strength of Bourgeois’s artistic vision: ‘It is not an image I am seeking.
 It is not an idea.
-It is an emotion you want to recreate, and emotion of wanting, of giving, and of destroying.’
+It is an emotion you want to recreate, an emotion of wanting, of giving, and of destroying.’

 Join us to celebrate the opening of ‘Louise Bourgeois.
 Drawing Intimacy 1939 – 2010’ on Saturday 1 October from 6pm.
 Register your interest here.

 Image: Louise Bourgeois, Blue Confrontation (#3), 2006 © The Easton Foundation / Licensed by VAGA at ARS, NY and DACS, London 2022.
 Photo: Peter Butler